MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 This section describes the public preview experience for all updated workloads.

 ### Configuration
 Select **Devices** > **Configuration** to monitor and manage device configuration policies in Microsoft Intune.
-Within Configuration, you can access the following sub-workloads:
+Within Configuration, you can access the following subworkloads:

 * **Monitor**: Access reports and list views associated with device configuration profiles.
 * **Policies**: Create, view and edit device configuration policies.